bpbond/cosore/README.md

 database definition paper, and strongly encourage them to (i) cite all dataset primary publications, and (ii) involve data contributors as co-authors when possible.

-**This database is not designed for, and should not be treated as, a permanent data repository.** COSORE is a community database, but not an institutionally-backed repository like Figshare, DataONE, ESS-DIVE, etc. We recommend depositing your data in one of these first, and providing its DOI in your COSORE dataset metadata.
+**COSORE is not designed to be, and should not be treated as, a permanent data repository.** It is a community database, but not an institutionally-backed repository like Figshare, DataONE, ESS-DIVE, etc. We recommend depositing your data in one of these first, and providing its DOI in your COSORE dataset metadata.

 ## Database design